weeryan17/Wee-Utilities/README.md

 # Discord Groups
-This is the discord website.
-The website layout and theme was written by @CodeCo#3866 and the rest was done by me.
+This is the `Website` branch for Discord Groups.
+The website layout and theme were made by CodeCo.
+The rest (Server Side, More).